ABRG-Models/morphologica/README.md

 ## Building code against morphologica

-First, ensure you have the necessary dependencies installed (Armadillo, OpenGL, Freetype, glfw3, HDF5 and LAPACK).
+First, ensure you have the necessary dependencies installed (Armadillo, OpenGL, Freetype, glfw3 and HDF5).
 Platform-specific instructions can be found in the files **README.install.linux.md** and **README.install.mac.md**.

 To build a program against morphologica, you need to tell your build process: **1**) What compiler flags to add to the compiler command line, including a directive to